-27 Free Things To Do Indoors in Los Angeles: Indoor Places To Play On Cold and Rainy Days
+27 Free Things To Do Indoors in Los Angeles: Free Places To Play Indoors on Cold and Rainy Days

 For more free things to do in LA, peruse our list of 100 fun free things to do in Los Angeles with Kids.
 Once you've checked off all the free things to do indoors in Los Angeles and want to explore more things to do with a roof over your head, check out the best indoor playgrounds in Los Angeles, and discover more indoor amusement in our Indoor Fun and Play Spaces Guide for Los Angeles Kids.